roberts-sandbox/test-israt2/_posts/2013-03-27-hack-to-improve-delete-windows-folders.md

 ---
 layout: post
-title: "Hack: How to delete Windows folder faster with shell?"
+title: "Hack: How to delete Windows folders faster with shell?"
 date: 27 March 2013
-categories: Windows
+categories: Hack
 comments: true
 ---

-People has love hate relationship with Windows shell.
+People has love-hate relationship with Windows shell.
 For me the biggest frustration about the shell is about copy and delete.
-Hell with "Calculating".
+Hell with `Calculating...`.
 It really sucks!

 There are enough articles about how to delete a Windows directory faster around the web.
 This is not really a hackers way, a lazy man's way to do things.